DexterHuang/CyberCodeOnline/Rules.md

 ### Chat Rules
 * Chat is for everyone, no one is excluded unless you break these rules:
+* Politic, Religion, COVID topic is not banned, BUT be friendly, respectful to others opinion and non-offensive otherwise is deem breach of rules
 * Stay family friendly
 * Be kind
 * Don't: